ibrahimdraidia/ibrahimdraidia.github.io/about.md

 Hello everyone, my name is Taha Ibrahim DRAIDIA.
 I am a DevOps engineer with a background of software development.

-Currently based in Marseilles, France.
+Currently based in Rennes, France.

 Here are things I am interested in at the moment: